timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

       AND time > $__timeFrom()::timestamptz and time < $__timeTo()::timestamptz
       GROUP BY symbol;
       ```
-  1. Click outside of the query editor/the refresh icon to
+  1. Click outside of the query editor, or click the refresh icon to
       update the Grafana chart.

   1. Select the candlestick as your visualization type